MarcoIeni/release-plz/docs/src/github/README.md

 ## Example: release-pr only

-Use this configuration if you only need release-plz to update your packages, and you want to handle `cargo publish` and git tag push by yourself.
+Use this configuration if you want release-plz to only update your packages, and you want to handle `cargo publish` and git tag push by yourself.

 ```yaml